karl-zylinski/karl-zylinski.github.io/content/posts/handle-based-arrays.md

 I think there are many nuances regarding handles that only become apparent after some real-world usage.
 Here we'll look at an implementation in Odin and discuss it.

-> I use the [Odin Programming Language](https://odin-lang.org) and the example are game development-centric.
+> I use the [Odin Programming Language](https://odin-lang.org) and the examples are game development-centric.

 ## What's a handle?